How to Start an Online Business – a Comprehensive Beginner’s Guide

-- .co or .net – Great .com alternatives with good availability
+- .co, .net, or .biz domains – Great .com alternatives with good availability

-- .org or .or.uk – Good choice of domain for not-for-profit businesses
+- .org or .org.uk – Good choice of domain for not-for-profit businesses

-- Industry specific – eg. .shop or .blog, brilliant for targeting specific audiences.
+- Industry-specific extensions – eg. .shop or .blog, brilliant for targeting specific audiences.

 You’ve got a business name and the domain to match.
 Now what?

 It’s time to get your business online, and it’s easier than it used to be to have a fully-functioning, professional looking website at your fingertips without breaking the bank.

 Chances are when you’re looking for a product or service the first thing you do is an online search.
 Your potential customers are no different so if you want your business to be found, you need to get online.
 A website is also a cheap and efficient way to promote your business and communicate with visitors from all over the world.
 Customers have access to your business 24/7, allowing you to make money around the clock.

 Keep costs down by building your website yourself.
 It’s easy!
 WordPress is always a great option for DIY website building, as its feature rich and beginner friendly.
 Just pick a theme and get going.
 Not sure you’ll have the time to do that?
 An even easier and quicker option is a website building tool.
 They tend to come at pocket-friendly prices and are very easy to use in most cases.
 The 123 Reg Website Builder allows you to create a professional website from scratch using expertly designed templates and drag-and-drop tools.
 It’s simple and inexpensive, but you’ll undoubtedly be surprised by what you can achieve by yourself.